 What specifically distinguishes Snell Golf from your major competitors in the ball arena in the golf industry and is the ultimate aim to be the number one ball in the sport?

 We have no desire to be #1 in the world.
 The big competitors have a business model that is much different than Snell Golf.
 They focus on big marketing dollars, big tour player contracts, big TV spots, sales reps, pro shops and off course stores.
 Our business model is Direct to Consumer.
 No middlemen.
-We have respectfully declined multiple tour player offers to play the ball.
-We do not pay these big contracts, so we can continue to pass the savings to consumers.
-Keep it small, simple and try to reduce mistakes.
+Premium products at affordable prices.
+Free, fast Shipping to our customers and personal customer service.
+Keep it small, simple, and try to reduce mistakes.

 You’ve played a major role in the creation of various golf ball types for leading providers such as Titleist and TaylorMade.
 How did those specific experiences influence the creation of Snell Golf and the product you create now?